twisted/twisted/docs/web/howto/using-twistedweb.rst

-When using a :api:`twisted.web.resource.Resource <Resource>` ,
+When using a :py:class:`Resource <twisted.web.resource.Resource>` ,
-one can specify wrap it using a :api:`twisted.web.resource.EncodingResourceWrapper <EncodingResourceWrapper>` and passing a list of encoder factories.
+one can specify wrap it using a :py:class:`EncodingResourceWrapper <twisted.web.resource.EncodingResourceWrapper>` and passing a list of encoder factories.
 The encoder factories are called when a request is processed and potentially return an encoder.
-By default twisted provides :api:`twisted.web.server.GzipEncoderFactory <GzipEncoderFactory>` which manages standard gzip compression.
+By default twisted provides :py:class:`GzipEncoderFactory <twisted.web.server.GzipEncoderFactory>` which manages standard gzip compression.
 You can use it this way: